Time's Echo: The Second World War, the Holocaust, and the Music of Remembrance

 About the Author

-An award-winning critic and cultural historian, Jeremy Eichler currently serves as the chief classical music critic of The Boston Globe.
-He is the recipient of an ASCAP Deems Taylor Award for writing published in The New Yorker, a fellowship at Harvard University's Radcliffe Institute for Advanced Study, and a Public Scholars award from the National Endowment for the Humanities.
-Formerly a critic for The New York Times, he has contributed to many other national publications, and earned his Ph.D. in modern European history at Columbia University.
+An award-winning critic and cultural historian, JEREMY EICHLER currently serves as the chief classical music critic of The Boston Globe.
+He is the recipient of an ASCAP Deems Taylor Award for writing published in The New Yorker, a fellowship at Harvard University's Radcliffe Institute for Advanced Study, and a Public Scholars grant from the National Endowment for the Humanities.
+Formerly a critic for The New York Times and a contributor to many other national publications, he holds a Ph.D. in modern European history from Columbia University.
+For more information, please visit timesecho.com.